6.2 The Process View

 It is critical to understand that 1) there are many entities created via the arrival

-method, 2) they all experience the same process, and 3) they may all be at different points of their processes at different times.
+method, 2) they all experience the same process description, 3) each entity has its own instance of the process, and 4) they may all be at different points of their process instances at different times.
 Since many customers are active at the same time (in a pseudo-parallelism) they compete for the pharmacist.
 This causes queueing.
 This process view depends on shared state.
-The primary shared state is via the resource.
+In this example, the primary shared state is via the resource.
 This is a new construct and was defined with the following line.

 A ResourceWithQ